IgniteUI/indigo-design-docfx/en/components/combo.md

 In Sketch, the states and validation states are achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between them.
 In Figma changing the states is achieved via the properties panel.

 > [!Note]
 > The Combo Input has only one layout option, but this override has been preserved in Sketch to ensure consistency with the standard [Input](input.md).
-In Figma on the other hand we have a separate base component called `.Combo Input`, which is used explicitly in the Combo component.
-The same is used for the Simple Combo as well.
-The Combo Input has a Prefix container which can be switched on and off.
+In Figma we have a separate base component called `.Combo Input`, which is explicitly used in the Combo component for both Single and Multiple selection types.
+The Combo Input has a Prefix container which can be switched **on** and **off**.

 ## Dropdown Type

 The Dropdown used for the Combo comes with the appropriate sizing for desktop and mobile use similarly to the normal [Dropdown](dropdown.md) component.
-The Dropdown can be switched **on** and **off** from a boolean property which can visually affect the input, but that it's an expected behaviour.
+The Dropdown can be switched **on** and **off** from a boolean property which can visually affect the input, but this is an expected behaviour.

 | Desktop | Mobile |
 | ------- | ------- |